 # Using the Workato Connector SDK

-Workato's Connector SDK has numerous features that enable you to build, test, develop, and share your custom connector.
-In this article, we will be going through the basic functionalities of the platform and how you can leverage different functionalities to make your connector development process smoother.
+Workato's Connector SDK has many features that enable you to build, test, develop, and share your custom connector.
+In this article, we will describe the basic functionalities of the platform, and how you can leverage different Workato features to simplify your connector development process.

 # Before you begin

 # Navigating to the SDK platform homepage

-In the main Workato recipes page, head over to the tools tab and select connector SDK.
-This will take you to your registry of custom connectors - a page where you can see all custom connectors that you have built or have cloned from others.
+In the main Workato recipes page, on the Tools tab, select Connector SDK.
+Your registry of custom connectors appears, and you can now see all custom connectors that you built yourself, or cloned from you colleagues.
 If you're signed in, click here (opens new window) to be taken to that page.

 Located in the top navigation bar in Workato.
 This may appear differently on your screen, depending on your subscription plan.

 # Creating a new custom connector